ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes/Philanor.md

-Member of the Older of the Golden Eclipse.
-Very suspicious a
+Member of the [[Order of the Golden Eclipse]].
+Very suspicious according to [[Bertrem Munchquick]], before his head blew up.
+She is somehow associated with the [[Three Hooded Shadowy Figures]].
+Not sure if it is just her or if it is the entire [[Order of the Golden Eclipse]].